Pages

 “… however I may feel myself enlightened by the knowledge of Johnson, charmed with the eloquence of Rousseau, softened by the pathetic powers of Richardson, and exhilarated by the wit of Fielding, and humour of Smollett, I yet presume not to attempt pursuing the same ground which they have tracked; whence, though they may have cleared the weeds, they have also culled the flowers; and, though they have rendered the path plain, they have left it barren.”

 I will return to these lines when I have finished reading Evelina.
-But I will say that the innocent, inexperienced, rather sheltered and awkward Evelina is much livelier and more likeable than Fielding’s virtuous Pamela and Fielding’s beautiful Fanny Goodwill.
+But I will say that the innocent, inexperienced, rather sheltered and awkward Evelina is much livelier and more likeable than Richardson’s virtuous Pamela and Fielding’s beautiful Fanny Goodwill.
 Fanny Goodwill is no more than a cardboard cutout, from the beginning to the end a damsel in distress.
 Pamela is exceedingly irritating, a Mary Sue who constantly faints.
 I know you’re going to mumble that Richardson’s and Fielding’s masterpieces are something else, but all these three novels I’m comparing are first novels—Frances Burney was 26 when she got Evelina published.

 3/ Frances Burney’s influence on Jane Austen is quite obvious.
 Look at this passage, for example: